mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 your convenience in finding places to connect the grounds.
 All of the grounds are wired together, so none of them are "special" and none of them have to be connected to specific buttons.

+See <a href="#ButtonPinLabels">Button Pin Labels</a> above for a diagram of the pin layout of the button headers.
+(Newer versions of the board have these markings directly on the silkscreen, but older versions didn't.
+The diagram might be helpful if you have a version without the markings.)

 ### Button lamps